 It all started on the Transition Gawler Chat Group when a few people got talking about the idea of starting up a fruit and veg swap, and decided to give it a go….and it actually worked!!!

 After looking into a few other “Fruit and Veg Swaps” that were happening around the place, and were already quite successful, we decided that we didn’t want to have to deal with fees, or memberships, or needing anyone to commit to attending every single “event” (we all have our own lives and families, and sometimes other things take priority) so we based it along the same lines as the Community Fruit and Vege Swap, which already existed at West Croydon, South Australia.

-We wanted the meeting place to be in an easily accessible, public place (no need for keys or making bookings) which could cater for a few people or a bigger crowd, so we decided on Apex Park, where there is a couple of tables to chose from and a playground nearby to keep children occupied.
+We wanted the meeting place to be in an easily accessible, public place (no need for keys or making bookings) which could cater for a few people or a bigger crowd, so we decided on Apex Park, where it ran for several years, but is now at:

 The “Rules” around the Gawler Garden and Produce share are fairly simple and as follows:

 - If what you bring doesn’t get taken by others, you are responsible for taking it home.

 - If it relates to “garden” and/or “produce” then feel free to bring it along to share (as long as Rule #1 is adhered to)

 - Homemade and home grown is preferable, but if you have excess of food you have bought in bulk, feel free to bring it along for others to share rather than having it go to waste